 Immunities: Objects are immune to nonlethal damage and to critical hits.
-Even animated objects, which are otherwise considered creatures, have these immunities.

 Magic Armor, Shields, and Weapons: Each +1 of enhancement bonus adds 2 to the hardness of armor, a weapon, or a shield, and +10 to the item's hit points.

 Vulnerability to Certain Attacks: Certain attacks are especially successful against some objects.
 In such cases, attacks deal double their normal damage and may ignore the object's hardness.

 Damaged Objects: A damaged object remains functional with the broken condition until the item's hit points are reduced to 0, at which point it is destroyed.